narval-xyz/armory/apps/policy-engine/src/resource/open-policy-agent/rego/README.md

 - Enforce invariants like lowercasing hex addresses
 - Aggregate data from multiple places in entity in order to build useful relationships
-- build runtime types that depends on entity data result
+- build runtime types that depend on entity data result

 ### Lib